cvvergara/pgrouting/doc/ksp/pgr_KSP.rst

     :end-before: --q3

 .. index::
-    single: KSP ; Many to One - Proposed in 3.6
+    single: KSP ; Many to One

 Many to One
 ...............................................................................